What is the Medical Scientist Training Program (MSTP)?

 Does the Michigan MSTP accept committee letters?

 Yes!
 Committee letters are accepted.
 They should include full, unedited letters from specific individuals, or the letters can be sent separately through the AMCAS Letter Service.
+Committee letters can vary in length and content.
+If the applicant’s undergraduate institution sends a summary instead of full letters, the applicant should request full letters from research mentors.
 Please refer to the Letters of Recommendation section of our Application Requirements for a complete explanation.

 I hold a Deferred Action for Childhood Arrivals (DACA) status.
 Am I still eligible to apply to the MSTP program?